-Revamped just in time for Christmas, this post has been totally re-written with better step-by-steps, a supply list, new pictures and variations on the project for gift giving (see Step 9: Variations for an updated colour scheme and versions for a two and three-remote caddy).
+Revamped just in time for Christmas, if you know someone with an abundance of TV remotes, this remote control caddy should be on your gift giving list!
+It has been totally re-written with better step-by-steps, a supply list, new pictures and variations on the original project.

 My husband spent all his spare time over the span of almost two years building a craft studio for me and a mancave for him in our basement.
 When he was nearing completion of this challenging project, I knew it meant he would be spending many a lazy weekend doing nothing but watching TV in his mancave.
 And why not?
 A little R&R is so well deserved after all his hard work!